beeware/toga/docs/reference/api/widgets/detailedlist.rst

   actions on a row.
 Toga will interpret any action with a name of "Delete" or "Remove" as destructive, and will render the action appropriately.

+* The WinForms implementation currently uses a column layout similar to :any:`Table`, and does not support the primary, secondary or refresh actions.

 Reference
 ---------